ChalmersGU-data-structure-courses/OpenDSA/RST/en/List/ListArray.rst

 Random access to any element in the list is quick and easy.

-.. inlineav:: CGUStaticArrayListIntroCON ss
+.. inlineav:: StaticArrayList-Intro-CON ss
    :long_name: Static Array-based List Intro Slideshow
-   :links: AV/ChalmersGU/CGUStyles.css
+   :links: AV/ChalmersGU/CGU-Styles.css
-   :scripts: AV/ChalmersGU/CGUStaticArrayListIntroCON.js
+   :scripts: AV/ChalmersGU/StaticArrayList-Intro-CON.js
    :output: show

 As you can see below, there are no loops in the methods